Join a Division Committee!

 Example volunteer tasks:

-• Soliciting FAICP mentors.
+• Solicit FAICP mentors.

-• Editing and proofreading application materials.
+• Edit and proofread application materials.

-• QA/QC prior to nomination submissions.
+• QA/QC materials prior to nomination submissions.

-Funding Awards Committee
+Awards Committee

 Busiest period: Periodic, with peaks of activity around active funding opportunities and sponsorship solicitation.